Augustus's Eastern policy

-Augustus' Eastern policy represents the political-strategic framework of the eastern imperial borders of the Roman Empire at the time of Augustus' principate, following the occupation of Egypt at the end of the civil war between Octavian and Mark Antony (31-30 BC).
+Augustus's Eastern policy represents the political-strategic framework of the eastern imperial borders of the Roman Empire at the time of Augustus's principate, following the occupation of Egypt at the end of the civil war between Octavian and Mark Antony (31–30 BC).

 War of occupation

 Historical context

-Almost in spite of Augustus' seemingly peaceful disposition, his principate was the most troubled by wars than those of most of his successors.
+Almost in spite of Augustus's seemingly peaceful disposition, his principate was the most troubled by wars than those of most of his successors.
 Only Trajan and Marcus Aurelius found themselves fighting simultaneously on several fronts, as did Augustus.
 Under Augustus, in fact, almost every frontier was involved, from the northern ocean to the shores of Pontus, from the mountains of Cantabria to the desert of Ethiopia, in a preordained strategic plan to complete conquests along the entire Mediterranean basin and in Europe, with the borders moving further north along the Danube and further east along the Elbe (instead of the Rhine).

-Augustus' campaigns were carried out with the aim of consolidating the disorganized conquests of the Republican age, which made numerous annexations of new territories essential.
+Augustus's campaigns were carried out with the aim of consolidating the disorganized conquests of the Republican age, which made numerous annexations of new territories essential.
 While the East could remain more or less as Antony and Pompey had left it, in Europe between the Rhine and the Black Sea a new territorial reorganization was needed so as to ensure internal stability and, at the same time, more defensible borders.

 Prior situation

 Mark Antony's campaigns in Parthia had been unsuccessful.
-Not only had Rome's honor not been avenged following the defeat suffered by Consul Marcus Licinius Crassus at Carrhae in 53 B.C.E., but also Roman armies had been defeated again in enemy territory, and Armenia itself had entered the Roman sphere of influence only briefly.
-It was not until the end of the civil war, with the Battle of Actium (in 31 B.C.) and the occupation of Egypt (in 30 B.C.), that Octavian was able to concentrate on the Parthian problem and on the arrangement of the entire Roman East.
+Not only had Rome's honor not been avenged following the defeat suffered by Consul Marcus Licinius Crassus at Carrhae in 53 BCE, but also Roman armies had been defeated again in enemy territory, and Armenia itself had entered the Roman sphere of influence only briefly.
+It was not until the end of the civil war, with the Battle of Actium (in 31 BC) and the occupation of Egypt (in 30 BC), that Octavian was able to concentrate on the Parthian problem and on the arrangement of the entire Roman East.
 The Roman world expected perhaps a series of campaigns and even the conquest of Parthia itself, considering that Augustus was the adopted son of the great Caesar, who had planned a campaign in the footsteps of the Macedonian.